Progzerek/CigCraft-bot/README.md

 # 2 Ways of running CigCraft:

+ - Before running, you will need to make an app on discord.dev

+ - i will not provide exact walktrough, because its a straight process (if really requested i will make)

 1. Installing it with the CigCraft Puffer template (Soon)

       - Still working on the complete Puffer template